 The start date of a leave of absence should be the first of each month, and it will not be permitted midway through a month.
-If you wish to apply for a leave of absence, you must collect an Application for Leave of Absence from the Educational Service Section (hereafter, Kyoumu) and get approval from the supervisors, and submit the application to Kyoumu no later than one month before the desired start of the leave of absence.
+If you wish to apply for a leave of absence, you must collect an Application for Leave of Absence from the Educational Service Section (hereafter, Kyoumu) and get approval from the supervisors, and submit the application to Kyoumu by the end of the month two months prior to the month in which the leave of absence begins.
 If leave of absence is due to bad health, you must submit a doctor's statement also.